A nonlinear semigroup approach to Hamilton-Jacobi equations--revisited: Introduction and main results

 Let us consider the stationary equation:

-Throughout this paper, we assume $M$ is a closed, connected and smooth Riemannian manifold.
-Denote by $TM$ and $T^*M$ the tangent bundle and cotangent bundle of $M$ respectively (see Section 2.1 below for more notations).
+Throughout this paper, we assume $M$ is a closed, connected and smooth Riemannian manifold. { $D$ denotes the spacial gradient with respect to $x\in M$.} Denote by $TM$ and $T^*M$ the tangent bundle and cotangent bundle of $M$ respectively.
 Let $H:T^*M\rightarrow\mathbb R$ satisfy \begin{itemize} \item [\textbf{(C):}] $H(x,p)$ is continuous;

 \item [\textbf{(CON):}] $H(x,p)$ is convex in $p$, for any $x\in M$;